papertray3/obsidian-mcp-bridge/DG-COMPILED-RENDER-USAGE.md

 - ✅ Note is large (>10KB) and may exceed MCP limits
 - ✅ You need Digital Garden's exact compilation output
 - ✅ You'll access the same note multiple times (caching benefit)
-- ✅ You want the same output that would be published
+- ✅ You want the same output that would be published to your digital garden

-### Use `render_note` when:
-- ✅ You need quick inline HTML without setup
-- ✅ Note is small (<10KB)
-- ✅ Digital Garden plugin not available
-- ✅ You don't need exact DG compilation

 ### Use `get_note_raw` when:
 - ✅ You only need the raw markdown
 - ✅ You'll process the content yourself
-- ✅ You don't need Dataview execution
+- ✅ You don't need Dataview execution or plugin rendering

 ## Cache Behavior